-Management Discussion & Analysis
+Management Discussion

-General Information about the Ongoing Status of the Agency
+General Information About Ongoing Status of Agency

 The Department of Planning and Budget (DPB) leads the Commonwealth's enhanced integrated strategic planning and budgeting process and advises the Governor on the allocation of scarce resources.
 In terms of the overall financial health of the Commonwealth, DPB will remain challenged in the years ahead to maintain necessary funding for the core services of state government.
-As part of its statutory responsibility, DPB advises the Governor on the allocation of resources to large entitlement programs that are mandated or required (such as Medicaid) down to support of small local sheriff offices that protect our smallest communities.
-Decisions about the proper funding levels for each of these requires a good deal of information and analysis.
+As part of its statutory responsibility, DPB advises the Governor on the allocation of resources to large entitlement programs that are mandated or required (such as Medicaid and K-12 education) down to support of small local sheriff offices that protect our smallest communities.
+Decisions about the proper funding levels for each of these requires comprehensive information and in-depth analysis.
 DPB also must be poised to react quickly in its advisory capacity to changes in revenue that affect financial responsibility and structural balance in the state's budget.
 In order to maximize its ability to successfully respond to economic changes, DPB must focus on transferring its institutional knowledge through the recruitment and development of a well trained staff.

-DPB must address two pressing workforce issues over the next biennium: a highly competitive market of well-educated and skilled staff; and, an aging workforce in key positions that either are, or soon will be, eligible for retirement.
-During the next two years, DPB will attempt to increase its staffing levels and analyze its organizational structure to determine where existing resources can best be directed toward sound succession planning.
-DPB will determine what training is needed to support staff, especially those placed in new roles and for new employees.
-Training could be provided externally through outside vendors, or it could be developed internally.
+DPB has been addressing pressing workforce issues: a highly competitive market of well-educated and skilled staff; and, an aging workforce in key positions that either are, or soon will be, eligible for retirement.
+Over the last year, DPB has increased its staffing levels after analyzing its organizational structure to determine where existing resources can best be directed toward sound succession planning.
+DPB is addressing the training needs of new staff through exposure to national organizations and internal training from other state agencies as well as staff mentoring.